ddwalk77/608-mod4/README.md

 Tuples:

-not modifiable
+Immutable - not modifiable

-can hold items of same or diffrent type
+Typically heterogeneous but it can be homogeneous

+Tuple's length is its number of elements and cannot change during program execution

 ### Chapter 6